 There is no magic formula for achieving a high ranking on TripAdvisor but what we do know is that a meticulous approach is essential.
 A big part of that is hiring great people, people who love to serve.

 Whether restaurants like it or not, they cannot ignore TripAdvisor.
 Not only do people today write reviews, they also read reviews in the course of planning a trip.
-Not all happy guests will write a review but it is increasingly recognised that people are more likely to write a positive review than a negative one.
+Not all happy guests will write a review but it is increasingly recognized that people are more likely to write a positive review than a negative one.
 That is more than enough reason to take the satisfaction of guests seriously.

 The group’s efforts have paid off because having a high ranking on TripAdvisor in a key market like Corfu (tourist attraction for several years) generates tremendous demand for the restaurant.
 Why?
 Because the ranking is a reflection of the perceived value of the experience you offer, says Kostas K. “People will pay a premium to select a restaurant with a high ranking because it gives them confidence that they will have the experience they are hoping for,” he says.